4 Essential Tips for Living Together

 Junk Mail

 Getting junk mail is one of the things that frustrates me the most in my journey to zero waste.
-I feel like all the efforts I'm making to prevent trash from entering my house are ruined by the junk mail that filtrates through my mailbox.
+I feel like all my efforts to prevent trash from entering my house are ruined by the junk mail that filtrates through my mailbox.

 Through research and experience, I came up with a list of solutions that will help you dramatically reduce the amount of junk, promotional, or unwanted mail in your mailbox.